-For each of those extensions you would need to modify the keyframe reading mechanism to support extra degrees of freedom.
-You would need to provide a keyframe file which showcases the changes you made (the easiest way to do that is to edit the provided examples via some small external script).
-Your code should still run on all the keyframe files we provide as well as the animation you create in (e) above.
+For this extensions you will need to modify the keyframe reading mechanism to support extra degrees of freedom.
+You will need to provide a keyframe file which showcases the changes you have made (the easiest way to do that is to edit the provided examples via some small external script).
+Your code must still run on all the keyframe files we provide as well as the animation you create in (e) above.

 Implementing both extensions will, at the discretion of the grader, earn you extra bonus marks.